FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Auto-synced_parameters/progress/README.md

 ## Characteristic curves

 ### [_Progress](_Progress.md)
-Ramp from value 0 to 1 over the duration of the effect.
+The **default** ramp from value 0 to 1 over the duration of the effect.
 [![](images/thumbnails/_Progress.png)](_Progress.md)

 ---